vladyslav-panchenko280/vigenere-cipher/README.md

 # Vigenère Cipher Application

 ## Overview
 This project implements the Vigenère cipher, a method of encrypting alphabetic text through a simple form of polyalphabetic substitution.
 The implementation is done in C for performance and efficiency, integrated into a Node.js environment for ease of use and cross-platform scalability.
-This setup is ideal for developers looking for a cryptography solution with minimal DevOps configuration.
+This setup is ideal for cryptography solution with minimal DevOps configuration.

 ## Features
 - **High Performance**: Implemented in C to leverage speed and efficiency.